adriaanjacobs/llvm-getting-started/README.md

 If you want to run some passes before running your analysis, you can either do that with `opt`, or you can add them to `MPM` in [passrunner.cpp](passrunner.cpp) before `MyInstrumentationPass` if you want to run them every time.
 This gives very precise control over the layout of the IR before you run your own stuff.

-Lastly, we could run these out-of-tree passes at link time using Clang's link-time optimization (LTO).
-The relevant boilerplate for that is in [LTOboilerplate.cpp](/LTOboilerplate.cpp)